 Dr Paul Englert is a Singapore-based I/O psychologist and academic.
-In 1997, he founded OPRA Psychology Group, a company that works with businesses to help recruit, develop and retain high performing staff through customised HR solutions, coaching and psychology, applied to work to develop employee and organisational potential.
-Established in New Zealand in 1997, OPRA has 12 offices in 3 countries and is considered the premium I/O psychology business in the Asia Pacific region.
+In 1997, he founded OPRA Psychology Group in New Zealand, a company that worked with businesses to help recruit, develop and retain high-performing staff through customised HR solutions, coaching, and psychology, applied to work to develop employee and organisational potential.
+Paul grew OPRA to 12 offices in 3 countries and the company was considered the premium I/O psychology business in the Asia Pacific region.
 OPRA was sold to Assessment and Talent Management solutions company PSI in 2021.

 Born and educated in New Zealand, Paul has over two decades of experience in the field of I/O psychology.
 He worked with Psytech on International Business Development from 2008 – 2010, coordinating the company’s worldwide distribution network encompassing partners in 25 countries from the United Kingdom.

 In 2010, Paul was headhunted and selected for the role of Chief Executive Officer of Recruit Advantage by major shareholder News Ltd. Paul’s role was to turnaround the company and orchestrate a partial share sale allowing News Ltd. to realise their investment.
 In his first full financial year as CEO, Paul delivered a maiden profit to News Ltd. from Recruit Advantage’s history of losses.
 A management buy-out was structured and successfully completed in 2012.